8 Signs You Have A Fear Of Intimacy + Advice From Therapists

 For intimacy to foster in each of these experiences, licensed marriage and family therapist Saba Harouni Lurie, LMFT, notes there's a genuine reciprocity of vulnerability, compassion, and care needed when sharing who we are with the people in our life.

 But "if someone's never comfortably experienced this in their initial relationships or relationships later in life, this type of closeness is so unfamiliar it may feel threatening."
 Instead of wanting to relate and move closer, there's a feeling of shame.
-The person with intimacy issues feels unable to give and receive freely; it just feels futile to put themselves out there for potential hurt.
+A person who is afraid of intimacy feels unable to give and receive freely; it just feels too risky or futile to put themselves out there for potential hurt.

 What causes a fear of intimacy?

 A fear of intimacy could be caused by past abandonment, difficult ex-relationships, or anxiety disorders.
-According to Gomez, childhood trauma can also create obstacles around intimacy if they couldn't be authentic growing up.
+According to Gomez, childhood trauma can also create obstacles around intimacy if a person wasn't able to be authentic growing up.
 If someone grew up believing it was emotionally dangerous to share their needs and feelings, the experience of allowing oneself to be known can feel like anathema.

 "In order to be able to be intimate, there needs to be a sense of safety to show those vulnerable parts," she says.
 "If the environment responds to vulnerability with punishment, shame, and guilt—like when children are overwhelmed with big emotions, make a mistake, mess or have their interests dismissed—then it lets the child know that it's not safe to show those parts if it happens on a consistent basis."